v-ji/einakter-chr2024-stats/README.md

 ## Running the Jupyter Notebook

-After entering the development environment, you can start Jupyter Notebook:
+After entering the development environment, you can start the Jupyter Notebook:

 ```sh
 jupyter notebook main.ipynb